tiagojsag/playbook/feedback-loops/Ongoing Feedback/receiving_feedback.md

 ## When to request Feedback

-If you feel like you haven't had any feedback in a while (*> 1 week*) then its on you to seek it.
+If you feel like you haven't had any feedback in a while (*> 1 week*) then it's on you to seek it.

-*\<insert formal process\>*
+This can be as simple as approaching one of your peers or your PM about the work you've been doing recently.

+Also, try to be specific about what *exactly* you want feedback about?
+Refer to the [Giving Feedback doc](giving_feedback.md) for help here.

 ***

 ## Receiving Feedback and Acting on it Effectively

-Conversely, these principles are focused on how to act effectively during/after receiving feedback:
+These principles are focused on how to act during/after receiving feedback in order for the process to be impacful:

 1. **Clarify**